Swirled Nutella Blondies

 Lining the baking pan with parchment makes it easier to cut the Nutella blondies.

 Don’t worry about making your Nutella swirl look perfect.
-It’s better to have imperfectly swirled blondies than to over-mix the Nutella and lose your swirl.
+It’s better to have imperfectly swirled Nutella blondies than to over-mix the Nutella and lose your swirl.

 Nutrition